Mohammed Uthman al-Mirghani al-Khatim: Family

 He was born into the Mirghani family in Mecca which was one of the most noble families that have descended from the Islamic prophet Muhammad.
-He is the son of Muhammad Abu Bakr who is the son of Abdallah al-Mahjoub who is the son of Ibrahim who is a descendant of the Prophet Muhammad.
+He is the son of Muhammad Abu Bakr who is the son of Abdallah al-Mahjoub who is the son of Ibrahim who is a descendant of the Islamic prophet Muhammad.
 The lineage of Muhammad Othman al-Mirghani was verified by Murtada al-Zubeidi and this was further verified by al-Jabarti in his book Taareekh al-Jabarti / al-Jabarti's History part two.

-Sayyid Mohammed Uthman bin Muhammad Abu Bakr bin Abd Allah al-Mahjoubi al-Mirghani was a descendant of Prophet Muhammad through Imam Hasan al-Askari, his genealogy lineage: